n-lukas/Analyzing-Startup-Success/Report.md

 Surprisingly, Supply Chain, logistics & delivery have an average startup value of $4.24B making it the third-highest value/startup industry.
 There are 23 startups in this industry to reinforce this data.
 Fintech sits fourth with a value/startup of $3.79B.
 Another surprising discovery is that internet software & service only has an average value/startup of $2.94B making it sit in the middle of the list of industries.

 My initial hypothesis was that tech-related industries would be the highest value/startup industry.
-However, based on this report that hypothesis is disproved as many other industries sit higher than tech-related industries.
+However, based on this report that hypothesis is disproved as many other industries sit higher than tech-related industries. <br />
 <img src="/Visualizations/Report/IndustryNumber.png" width=50% height=50%> <img src="/Visualizations/Report/IndustrySuccess.png" width=50% height=50%> <br />

 ## Did certain industries do better in certain cities?